 10. Selection Guide: How to Choose the Right Wiring System

-- Type of Building
+1. Type of Building and Application

-- Safety Standards
+4. Safety Requirements and Standards

 Beginner Tip

-11. Common Problems & Solutions
+11. Common Problems and Troubleshooting Solutions in Casing and Capping Wiring

 1. Loose Capping

-- Screws becoming loose
+- Screws becoming loose due to vibration

-- Tighten screws regularly
+- Tighten loose screws and fasteners.

 2. Damaged Wires

-- Rodents or mechanical damage
+- Mechanical impact or accidental damage

-- Replace damaged wires immediately
+- Replace damaged wires immediately.

 3. Moisture Damage

-- Use PVC casing in humid areas
+- Use PVC casing and capping in humid locations.

-4. Overheating
+4. Overheating of Conductors

 - Overloaded circuits